annaroyer/checks-for-understanding/module-2/backend/week_five.md

 ```ruby
 User.create(name: "Happy", active: true)
 ```
-scope ->
+scope :active -> { where(active: true) }

 11. What is the difference between a scope and a class method?
+Nothing

 ### Review Questions:
 12. Given the following hash: